Debit Card vs Credit Card: Differences Explained

 Can I use my debit card like a credit card?

 Yes.
-Some bank’s debit cards offer an overdraft facility to meet your urgent financial requirements.
+To meet your urgent financial requirements, some bank’s debit cards offer an overdraft.
 This gives you surplus funds when you don’t have a sufficient account balance and attracts interest, similar to a credit card.

 Share